 Pickerelweed is medium-sized in the panoply of wetland plants, growing to about two to four feet tall.
 The leaves are large, long and narrow but can vary in shape and size considerably The real tell on pickerelweed is its single spike with hundreds of tiny blue flowers that appear from March into November.
 The collective effect is spectacular, at least in our eyes.
 Rarely, the flowers are white.

 The spikes attract hungry bees and butterflies, skippers in particular.
-Deer, muskrats and geese eat the vegetation, while the nut-like seeds are gobbled by birds, who return the favor by helping with dispersal.
+Deer, muskrats and geese eat the vegetation, while the nut-like seeds are gobbled by birds, who return the favor by helping with seed dispersal.